GaijinEntertainment/daScript/doc/source/reference/language/builtin_functions.rst

 .. js:function:: capacity(array_arg)

     capacity will return current capacity of array `array_arg`.
 Capacity is the count of elements, allocating (or pushing) until that size won't cause reallocating dynamic heap.

+.. js:function:: to_array(arg)

+    will convert argument (static array, iterator, another dynamic array) to an array. argument elements will be cloned

+.. js:function:: to_array_move(arg)

+    will convert argument (static array, iterator, another dynamic array) to an array. argument elements will be copied or moved

 (see :ref:`Arrays <arrays>`).